mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 published: false
 ---

 So far we have represented the utility function by a lookup table (or matrix if you prefer).
 This approach has a problem.
 When the underlying Markov decision process is large there are too many states and actions to store in memory.
 Moreover in this case it is extremely difficult to visit all the possible states, meaning that we cannot estimate the utility values for those states.
-The key issue is **generalization**, meaning how to produce a good approximation of a large state space experiencing only a small subset.
+The key issue is **generalization**: how to produce a good approximation of a large state space experiencing only a small subset.
 In this post I will show you how to use a **linear combination of features** in order to approximate the utility function.
 This new technique will allow us to master new and old problems more efficiently.